exaexa/pfp25/hw2/README.md

     should not generate an error.

-The error messages do not need to be complicated; and the single ("first") error reported for each program run should be sufficient.
+The error messages do not need to be complicated; and the single ("first") error reported for each program run is sufficient.

 ### Bonus 3: Finding recursion (optional)